web3/web3.js/docs/docs/guides/sign_and_send_tx/index.md

 # Sign and Send Transaction

-You can sign and send transaction in different ways.
+You can sign and send transactions in different ways.

 -   Local wallet signing
 -   Using raw transaction